valentine-ch/steam-launch/README.md

 ### 5. Launching Games

-To launch a game, simply use the alias:
+To launch a game, simply use the alias as a single parameter:
 ```bash
 $ steam-launch {alias}
 ```